GET HELP MANAGING CHRONIC , ITCHY RASHES IN THOUSAND OAKS

 Patients who have chronically itchy, red, and dry skin may have a condition known as eczema.
-Thousand Oaks’ Dr. Peterson Pierre routinely works with women, men, and children dealing with the rash that can be a lifetime problem.
+Westlake Village’s Dr. Peterson Pierre, serving Thousand Oaks and beyond, routinely works with women, men, and children dealing with the rash that can be a lifetime problem.

 According to the National Eczema Association, more than 30 million Americans are diagnosed with this condition, which has no cure.
 It is possible, however, to manage the symptoms, as well as to identify common triggers that cause flare-ups.
 A combination of lifestyle changes and carefully chosen medications or other treatments has the potential to vastly improve patients’ quality of life.

 The rashy redness known as eczema can take several forms, all of which share the name that stems from the Greek word for “boiling over.”
 Indeed, the condition commonly causes symptoms that resemble skin scalded by hot water—especially redness, discomfort, and pain.